 In the Digital Age, to thrive in the Fourth Industrial Revolution, where even robots are now being programmed to have social intelligence and embrace a growth mindset, that enables them to interact more effectively with us humans, we need to focus our attention towards facilitating creative conversations.

 If people lose their attentional capacity & ability to be present to others, in order to have real & creative conversations, then how can we work together to collaborate & innovate, to solve the range of complex and wicked problems, confronting us as teams, organizations & communities?

-If we can’t be contrary, provocative and disruptive, how will we, & those people we interact, team and collaborate with, have the creative conversations that harness people’s collective intelligence?
+If we can’t be contrary, provocative and disruptive, how will we, & those people we interact, team and collaborate with, have the creative conversations that a collaborative work environment requires to harness people’s collective intelligence?

 If we can’t develop the key skills in creative & critical thinking where differences, disagreements & deviations create the dissonance and disruption necessary for the cracks & openings for new ideas & solutions to emerge through creative conversations, how will we survive & thrive in the Digital Age & VUCA times?